emmanueljs1/nbe/NbE.lagda.md

     `λx. x`

-With this new term being the normal form of `λx. (λy. y) x`.
+This new term is now the normal form of `λx. (λy. y) x`.
 What we've just done, believe it or not, is normalization by evaluation!

 Normalization by evaluation is a technique for deriving the normal form of a term in an object language by *evaluating* the term in a meta language (a